Dual-Iron/fisobs/examples/README.md

 - One `ArtificialIntelligence` class (MosquitoAI.cs) **iff** the creature template's `AI` field is `true`
 - One `GraphicsModule` class (MosquitoGraphics.cs) if you use `Creature.InitiateGraphicsModule()`

+All creatures share the same `AbstractCreature` class, so don't define your own.
+Store custom state in the creature's CreatureState instead.

 Note that critobs are designed for creating **unique** creatures.
 Custom lizards, vultures, cicadas, etc are beyond a critob's scope.
 That is likely to come in the future though!